ejgallego/coq-serapi/README.md

   demo based on SerAPI by [Clément Pit--Claudel](https://github.com/cpitclaudel). `elcoq` is not fully functional but illustrates some noteworthy features of SerAPI.
-- [PeaCoq](https://github.com/Ptival/PeaCoq), a Coq IDE for the browser has an experimental branch that uses SerAPI.
+- [PeaCoq](https://github.com/Ptival/PeaCoq), a Coq IDE for the browser, has an experimental branch that uses SerAPI.
 - [GrammaTech's Software Evolution Library (SEL)](https://grammatech.github.io/sel/) provides tools for programmatically modifying and evaluating software.
 SEL operates